restorando/compass-retinator/README.md

     .console
       +sprite(console, $spacing: 40px)

-    // This will import people.png and it will not set any dimension on this elemments .people
+    // This will import people.png and it will not set any dimension on this elements .people
       +sprite(people, $dimensions: False)

-## Commmons Issues
+## Common Issues

 ### The sprite position is wrong

-Please make you sure that your icons scale proportionally.
+Please be sure that your icons scale proportionally.
 If the non-retina icons are **16x16** your retina icons must be **32x32** and not **30x32** and definitely not **45x34**

 ### I'm getting a _compass can't convert nil into string_ error

-You probably are running a rails app.
+You're probably running a rails app.
 This is a weird issue with compass-rails.
-For some reason compass-rails does not create the sprites on demand and do not understand the `sprite-map`.
+For some reason compass-rails does not create the sprites on demand and doesn't understand the `sprite-map`.

-One walkaround is to tell Compass to re-declare your sprites assets, so add this line at the top of your variables:
+One workaround is to tell Compass to re-declare your sprites assets, so add this line at the top of your variables:

     @import "icons/*.png"
     @import "icons-sprites/*.png"